-The usual hiking route is fairly short - maybe a mile one way, but the last half is through poorly-blazed forest and requires attention to detail to stay on route.
+The usual hiking route is fairly short - about 1.5 miles one way with almost 800 feet in altitude gain from the parking area.
+However, the last half is through poorly-blazed forest and requires attention to detail to stay on route.
 In 2004, I experienced a section of downed trees which occluded the route and eventually 'helped' me get lost for one of the very few occasions ever in my life!

 The pine beetle devastation of forests in the western USA has not left Sylvan Peak untouched.
 To compound that, the 2013 Winter Storm Atlas downed many more trees, leaving an even bigger tangle in the deadfall on Sylvan.